andres-cox/aws/3-ec2-fundamentals/ec2-instance-purchasing.md

 - Allocated for your account for a 3-year period reservation
 - More expensive

-- Useful for software that ahve complicated licensing model (BYOL - bring Your Own License)
+- Useful for software that have complicated licensing model (BYOL - bring Your Own License)
 - Or for companies that have strong regulatory or compliance needs

 # EC2 Dedicated Instances